• Skip to primary navigation

 Where/When: Lady Bird Lake

 This tiny island in the middle of Lady Bird Lake often goes unnoticed, despite laying in plain sight.
 You’ll need a kayak or similar to get there but when you arrive, who knows what you’ll find.
 In the past I’ve found everything from campers and firepits, to tree swings, to drug needles.
-There’s also a grave.
-I assume the grave is for a dog since it’s marked “Squiggles”.
+There’s also a grave which I believe is for a dog since it’s marked “Squiggles”.
 There’s not much to do, but it does feel secret and like some sort of accomplishment if you make it there.
 The closest place to rent a kayak is EpicSUP on the shore of the IH Hostel off of Riverside Drive.

 Uniqueness: The famous turtle pond.